Prime Minister's XI: Prime Minister's XI vs MCC 1954–55

 In the MCC tour of Australia in 1954–55 the cricket loving Prime Minister of Australia Robert Menzies invited the MCC to a reception on the evening before the match and the ex-Australian captain Lindsay Hassett recited a ditty about facing "Typhoon" Tyson.

 They say that this bloke Tyson is fast!

 Faster than Larwood so they say!

 They also say that he takes a run-up of a hundred yards!

 Fast - psshaw!
 I'm not scared of him and his long run.

 Tomorrow when I bat, I'll hook him out of sight!

 When he finished there was a thunder-clap from the storm outside "Listen, he's just started his run-up!" joked Hassett.
 The match was a game played in one day with each side playing one innings rather than Limited overs cricket in the modern sense of the term.
 Hutton won the toss and opened with Bill Edrich, but both were out for 25/2, but Peter May made 101 and added 98 with Vic Wilson (29) and 76 with Tom Graveney (56).
 Johnny Wardle scooped and swatted 37 not out and the MCC declared on 278/7 after 40 eight-ball overs.
 The match had a party atmosphere and Hassett gave 9 of his players a bowl, six of them took a wicket and himself 2/34 with his medium pacers.
-Tailender Ian Johnson opened the Australian bowling and was out for 4, but his partner was the big hitting Richie Benaud who smashed the ball all over the ground in his 113 as the Prime Minister's XI made 247 off 30.3 overs at over a run a ball.
+Tailender Ian Johnson opened the Australian batting and was out for 4, but his partner was the big hitting Richie Benaud who smashed the ball all over the ground in his 113 as the Prime Minister's XI made 247 off 30.3 overs at over a run a ball.
 One of his sixes was caught by the Governor General Field Marshal Sir William Slim and a businessman donated £35 and 10 shillings to local charities, 30 shillings for each six and 10 shillings for each four.
 Veteran batsman Sam Loxton hit 47 and Keith Miller 38 as Bill Edrich's fast bowling cost him 40 runs off 5 overs, though he did take 2 wickets.
 Johnny Wardle (4/73) produced a middle order collapse from 195/2 to 234/7 with Vic Wilson helping him with three catches.
 When Hassett came in to bat Tyson was brought on and took an outrageously long run up before bowling a slow donkey drop.
 He then bowled a real bouncer that hit Hassett on the hand before catching him off Len Hutton's leg spin (3/15) for a 31 run victory.